Cable Student Guide

 Cable courses are college courses you can take at home and receive college credit.
 The University of Hawaiʻi system offers a number of cable courses statewide or county only.
 Students may watch the class at the scheduled time or record the class lectures for viewing at a more convenient time.

-Technical RequirementsMust have access to or subscribe to Oceanic Time Warner Cable (not available on satellite TV).
-UH courses are broadcast on OTW digital channels:
+Technical RequirementsMust have access or subscribe to Oceanic Time Warner Cable or Hawaiian Tel TV (not available on satellite TV).
+UH courses are broadcast on the following channels:

 * Cable troubeshooting tips